svaksha/aksh/ajna/ajna_research.md

 + Rules of good scientific practice, procedures, and penalties in the event of malpractice: https://www.humboldt-foundation.de/web/docs/F25752/rules_scientific_practice.pdf
 + Research Methodologies, http://onlineqda.hud.ac.uk/methodologies.php
 + How to Research: www.mheducation.co.uk/openup/chapters/0335209033.pdf

+## Viva
++ How to examine a PhD & prepare for the viva: [what to look for & questions to ask](https://www.research.manchester.ac.uk/portal/files/31671759/FULL_TEXT.PDF)

 ----